 What is Psychodynamic Therapy?

 Psychodynamic therapy is also known as talk therapy.
 It’s believed that through talking, a person can learn to develop the necessary skills to help them address their problems.
 Its purpose is to help the client better understand and identify unconscious or unseen motivations behind their feelings and behaviors.
-Psychodynamic therapy can be used in conjunction with other therapeutic modalities, such as mindfulness-based cognitive therapy, motivational interviewing, and brainspotting.
+Psychodynamic therapy can be used with other therapeutic modalities, such as mindfulness-based cognitive therapy, motivational interviewing, and brainspotting.
 Much of this will be determined by the therapist and client.

 Much of what will be discovered is that for years, thoughts and feelings have been avoided.
-Becoming conscious of life patterns, thought processes, and belief systems can really help a person re-write their story.
+Becoming conscious of life patterns, thought processes, and belief systems can help a person re-write their story.

 How does it work?

 The therapist helps the client better understand their unconscious feelings, thoughts, and past history by exploring their problems and past childhood experiences.
 It’s believed that people are often motivated by unconscious thoughts.
 Likewise, adult personality and relationships are often the results of one’s childhood experience.

 One of the key components of psychodynamic therapy is the therapeutic relationship.
 The client can explore how their early-life relationships may have created certain relationship patterns and just how these patterns have influenced their current interactions with people.

 In summary, the client learns to understand themselves better and make better decisions.
 It’s a good approach for those being treated for depression, anxiety, and relationship issues.
 It helps clients find their purpose in life and teaches them how to maintain personal relationships.